 And of course, while you’re trying to manage your bladder, it’s okay to use bladder leak pads.
 If you’re going to the bathroom up to time 60 times per day, then you’re bound to experience a leak or two.
 Ain’t no shame in being a step ahead of the game.

 From Whoa to Oh!

 Now that you know a little more about interstitial cystitis, do you feel relieved?
 There are millions out there who have it, with most starting to experience issues in their 40s.

 What was your “whoa to oh” moment?
 Did you learn something new?
 Tell us in the comments.
 Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas, delivered right to your door.
-Start your free trial today.
+Start your trial today.